 Divorce & Bankruptcy

-Depending on individual circumstances, there are a few instances where filing for divorce first may be preferable, it is highly dependent on individual circumstances.
+Depending on individual circumstances, there are a few instances where filing for divorce first may be preferable.
 The biggest advantage may be having the support considerations already worked out.
-If you are going to owe a lot of support, it helps to know that amount before declaring bankruptcy since child support and alimony are not dischargeable debts and survive bankruptcy.
+If you are going to owe a lot of support, it helps to know that amount before declaring bankruptcy.
+Child support and alimony are not dischargeable debts and will survive bankruptcy.

 The laws surrounding divorce and personal bankruptcy are complicated.
-Each person’s situation has a unique set of facts, and the best course of action varies depending on where you live, how much property you have, how much debt you have, and what type of bankruptcy you wish to file.
-For more detailed, specific information, consult the Lexington, KY bankruptcy lawyers at Bunch & Brock by calling 859-254-5522 or filling out this online form.
-We have helped countless individuals get the relief they deserve given their personal set of circumstances, and we can help you.
+Each person’s situation has a unique set of facts, and the best course of action varies depending on where you live, how much property you have, how much debt you have, and what type of bankruptcy petition you wish to file.
+For more detailed, specific information, consult the bankruptcy lawyers at Bunch & Brock by calling 859-469-4821 or filling out this online form.
+We have helped countless individuals get the relief they deserve, given their personal set of circumstances, and we can help you.